Stacking-induced Chern insulator: Zigzag and armchair ribbons

 In figure~\ref{AC}, we represent the band structure of the mHM bilayer ribbons with armchair boundaries in the case of $\Phi_1=-\Phi_2=\frac{\pi}2$ and for vanishing Semenoff masses.
 Under the interlayer coupling, the system becomes a $C=2$ Chern insulator.\

 The analytical expression of the Chern number (Eq.~\ref{Chern-def}) is derived in the limit $M_l,\, t_2 \ll t_{\perp}$.
-To go beyond this limit, we perform numerical calculations for different values of $M_l$, $t_2$ and $t_{\perp}$~\cite{supp}.\
+To go beyond this limit, we perform numerical calculations for different values of $M_l$, $\Phi_l$, $t_2$ and $t_{\perp}$ (see Appendix \ref{App-mHM-phi-mass}).\

 For uncoupled layers, the closed Fermi lines survive if the layers remain semi-metallic, which is the case for $|M_l|\leq M_{lc}\equiv 3\sqrt{3}t_2| \sin\Phi_l| $, ($l=1,2$), where the critical mass $M_{lc}$ marks the transition between the semi-metallic phase ($M_l\le M_{lc}$) to the gapped phase ($M_l>M_{lc}$) of the monolayer mHM.
-By turning on the interlayer coupling, our numerical calculations show that, for realistic hopping integrals ($t_{\perp}\sim t_2$ the system is gapped and becomes a Chern insulator.
+By turning on the interlayer coupling, our numerical calculations show that, for realistic hopping integrals ($t_{\perp}\sim t_2$) the system is gapped and becomes a Chern insulator.
 The corresponding Chern number is $C=\pm 2$ regarding the presence of two channels of chiral edge states at each boundary of a bilayer strip.
-If the Semenoff mass overcomes the Haldane mass $|M_{lc}|<|M_l|$, the monolayers are trivial insulators and the interlayer hopping $t_{\perp}$ brings the mHM bilayer to a trivial gapped phase with a vanishing Chern number $C=0$, regardless of the stacking order (AA, AB or BA) as we showed in section IV of the supplemental material~\cite{supp}.\\
+If the Semenoff mass overcomes the Haldane mass $|M_{lc}|<|M_l|$, the monolayers are trivial insulators and the interlayer hopping $t_{\perp}$ brings the mHM bilayer to a trivial gapped phase with a vanishing Chern number $C=0$, regardless of the stacking order (AA, AB or BA) (see Appendix \ref{App-mHM-phi-mass}).\\